Lourdes Arévalos

-Lourdes Verónica Arévalos Elias (born January 13, 1984, in San Lorenzo) is a Paraguayan model and beauty pageant titleholder who represented her country in Miss Universe 2006 held in Los Angeles, California, USA on July 23, 2006.
+Lourdes Verónica Arévalos Elias (born January 13, 1984, in San Lorenzo) is a Paraguayan model and beauty pageant titleholder who represented her country in Miss Universe 2006 held in Los Angeles, California, United States on July 23, 2006.
 She was third runner-up.
 In the same, year she represented Paraguay in the Reina Sudamericana 2006 beauty pageant and was second runner-up.

+Pageantry

+Miss Universo Paraguay 2006

+In 2006, Arévalos won the national competition Miss Universo Paraguay 2006. she earned the right to represent Paraguay at the Miss Universe 2006 pageant.

+Miss Universe 2006

+Arévalos traveled to Los Angeles, California, for the 55th edition of Miss Universe, held on July 23, 2006, at the Shrine Auditorium.
+She was named third runner‑up, behind first runner‑up Kurara Chibana of Japan, second runner‑up Lauriane Gilliéron of Switzerland, and winner Zuleyka Rivera of Puerto Rico.
+Her placement marked the highest finish for Paraguay in Miss Universe up to that time.